unjs/node-fetch-native/README.md

 - Set the `FORCE_NODE_FETCH` environment variable before starting the application.
 - Import from `node-fetch-native/node`

+## Disable runtime check

+Once the `node-fetch-native/node` module is loaded, it pushes a log warning if the current runtime differs from the Node.js.
+Set the `DISABLE_NODE_FETCH_NATIVE_WARN` environment variable to turn this check off.

 ## Polyfill support

 Using the polyfill method, we can ensure global fetch is available in the environment and all files.
 Natives are always preferred.